 Drug Enforcement Administration - The DEA's mission is to enforce the controlled substances laws and regulations of the United States.

-Attorney Joel Mann is an experienced Las Vegas criminal attorney who is dedicated to defending those accused of a drug crime throughout Clark County, Nevada and surrounding areas.
-If you or someone you know currently facing drug charges in Las Vegas, Nevada, contact the Law Office of Joel Mann for a free legal consultation.
+Attorney Joel Mann is an experienced Las Vegas criminal attorney who is dedicated to defending those accused of a drug crime throughout Clark County, Nevada, and surrounding areas.
+If you or someone you know currently facing drug charges in Las Vegas, Nevada, contact the Law Office of Joel M. Mann at (702) 474-6266 for a free legal consultation.